FranckLejzerowicz/metagenomix/metagenomix/doc/managing.md

 * `--rename` (default: `--no-rename`) must be activated to perform this task
-* `-o` / `--storage` (mandatory) path to the storage location where the files and the folder input folder structure will be copied (it is recommended to create a folder name with the same name as the input folder), e.g.
+* `-o` / `--storage` (mandatory) path to the storage location where the files and folders and their structure will be copied, e.g.:
   ```
   metagenomix manage \
     -i /path/on/cluster/for/some/output_folder \
-    -o /path/on/storage/for/the_same/output_folder
+    -o /path/on/storage/where/to/store/this/output_folder
   ```
+  will store the targeted files and folder of `/path/on/cluster/for/some/output_folder` inside `/path/on/storage/where/to/store/this/output_folder`.

 ##### 1.1.
 Interaction